cloudmesh/client/docs/source/old.rst

                                  all, email to display all except
                                  credentials and defaults).
 If the
 				 columns parameter is used a single
-				 table is ruturned.
+				 table is returned.
 If not a table is printed for each cloud.

           --format=FORMAT        output format: table, json, csv, dict